reviewdog/reviewdog/proto/rdf/README.md

 ## Background: Still No Good Standard Diagnostic Format Out There in 2020

+Update: Found *The Static Analysis Results Interchange Format (SARIF)* as a potential good standard format.

 As of writing (2020), most diagnostic tools such as linters or compilers output results with their own format.
 Some tools support machine-readable structured format like their own JSON format, and other tools just support unstructured